trimble-oss/website-modus-bootstrap.trimble.com/content/device-support.md

 ### Mobile Applications

 Modus supports native, hybrid, and web-based apps designed to run on a mobile device such as a phone or a tablet.
 Currently, we do not support watch patterns.

-## Future Support

-Modus currently does not provide support for software run on **in-cab hardware** and **mixed-reality** devices, such as the Microsoft HoloLens.

-Please, visit the Trimble Digital Design System [backlog](https://jira.trimble.tools/secure/RapidBoard.jspa?rapidView=5332&projectKey=DDS&view=planning&issueLimit=100) in Jira or [sign up for the Modus updates](mailto:modus-ug+subscribe@trimble.com) to learn more.